chakraborty-arnab/DataScience/README.md

-# Repository for all my Kaggle Notebooks
+# Repository for Kaggle Notebooks
 For seamlessly executions without any inturruptions, run the notebooks on Kaggle